Migrant charity ship spurned by Italy heads to France | Technology

 Migrant charity ship spurned by Italy heads to France

-Is anyone starting to get this?"
-'UNDIGNIFIED POLITICAL GAME' Meloni's government initially kept four ships at sea, but at the weekend it allowed two to dock in Sicily, only letting the most vulnerable - mainly women and children - disembark, leaving about 250 onboard.
-Rise Above, a fourth vessel run by German charity Mission Lifeline, was allowed into the port of Reggio Calabria on Tuesday, where all the 89 people it had picked up in the Mediterranean were allowed ashore.
+Meloni's two-week-old government has told charity vessels to take rescued people to other countries, although a long stand-off initially involving four boats showed signs of resolution on Tuesday as two were allowed to disembark their passengers.
+"After Italy's silence, we ask French maritime authorities to assign a port to the 234 survivors on the #OceanViking," French charity SOS Mediterranee said, noting many of the migrants have been at sea for 18 days.

-A migrant rescue ship with more than 200 people on board headed to France on Tuesday after Italy's new right-wing government refused it to dock at one of its ports though it allowed another charity boat to come ashore.
-Prime Minister Giorgia Meloni's two-week-old administration has moved swiftly to crack down on boat migration, telling charity vessels that regularly ply the Mediterranean to take rescued people to other countries.
+A migrant rescue ship with more than 200 people on board headed to France on Tuesday after Italy refused it permission to dock as its new right-wing Prime Minister Giorgia Meloni attempts to crack down on migration across the Mediterranean.
+Meloni's two-week-old government has told charity vessels to take rescued people to other countries, although a long stand-off initially involving four boats showed signs of resolution on Tuesday as two were allowed to disembark their passengers.

 The situation "has reached a limit", SOS Mediterranee representative Alessandro Porro said in a statement, adding that the Ocean Viking was expected to reach international waters off the French island of Corsica on Thursday.
-The vessel spent the last days off Italy's Sicily island.
+It has spent the last few days off Sicily.

-The captains of the two boats allowed to dock at the weekend, one operated by German charity SOS Humanity and the other by France's Doctors without Borders (MSF), have refused an order to return to sea and are challenging the edict in the courts.
-SOS Humanity said most of the 35 people still on its Humanity 1 vessel have been on a hunger strike for two days.
+In a sign that Rome's campaign against the non-governmental groups was having some impact, Spanish charity Salvamento Maritimo Humanitario said it would postpone a planned sea rescue mission due to the risk of its ship being seized by Italian authorities.
+Humanitarian groups say Italy's policies are likely to mean more migrant deaths, while Rome says if there are fewer charity boats to pick up those leaving the shores of Africa, there are likely to be fewer crossings and therefore fewer deaths.

-The U.N. agencies for migration and refugees appealed to Italy on Monday to let all the stranded migrants come ashore, adding that all "concerned states" should then take responsibility for the new arrivals.
+The United Nations agencies for migration and refugees appealed to Italy on Monday to let all the stranded migrants come ashore, adding that all "concerned states" should then take responsibility for the new arrivals.
 Italy has seen a sharp increase in migrant arrivals this year, with almost 88,700 people landing in 2022 against 56,500 in the same period last year, official data showed.
 Around 15% of them were picked up by the charity boats.
-(Additional reporting by Crispian Balmer; Editing by Emelia Sithole-Matarise)
+(Additional reporting by Crispian Balmer and Gavin Jones; Editing by Emelia Sithole-Matarise and Josie Kao)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)